Interested in learning more about us?

-Recovery Support (RS) services are designed to promote success in independent living for individuals who have severe mental illness.
+Recovery Support (RS) services are designed to promote success in independent living for individuals who have severe mental illness and/or a substance dependence diagnosis.
 Support is provided on a monthly basis to help individuals continue toward achieving their behavioral health goals to maintain wellness.
 Community support workers advocate for consumers to access resources and foster advocacy and

 Double click the above link to apply for services.

 Print form and mail to: Liberty Centre Services